5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 The animal does not blink.

-And then—almost by accident—he sits.
+And then—almost by accident—the Charioteer sits.

 Hands on knees.
 Jaw clenched.
 Throat tight.
 The craving to be above all this.